sodeprecated/2DLight/README.md

 # 2DLight
-A simple JS example of pretty *fast 2d light
+A simple JS example of *fast 2d light

 Visit https://caitan.me to see!